MODEL DIRECTORY

 Financial Alignment Initiative for Medicare-Medicaid Enrollees

-The Financial Alignment Initiative is designed to provide individuals dually enrolled for Medicare and Medicaid with a better care experience and to better align the financial incentives of the Medicare and Medicaid programs.
-Through the Initiative, CMS partners with states to test two new models for their effectiveness in accomplishing these goals.
+The Financial Alignment Initiative is designed to provide individuals dually enrolled in Medicare and Medicaid with a better care experience and to better align the financial incentives of both programs.
+CMS partners with states to test two models: a Capitated Model and a Managed Fee-for-Service Model.
+These models aim to integrate primary, acute, behavioral health, and long-term services and supports.

 GENEROUS